SI Colony-picking Platform has more than 98% picking accuracy regardless of agar height

 Putting together, we conclude that the minimum edge-to-edge distance required for SI platform to pick colonies accurately without contamination is 1mm.

 Schematic diagram showing the distance relationships between colonies in a 1536-density array.

 HOW WOULD THE HEIGHT OF THE AGAR AFFECT PICKING ACCURACY?

 The effect of agar height on colony size and position.
 A) Agar at “normal” height.
 B) Higher agar height: colonies appear bigger as they are closer to the camera.
 C) Lower agar height: colonies appear smaller as they are further away from camera.

 The ROTOR is the fastest and most powerful colony manipulation robot in the world.
 It is essential for high-throughput screening and single colony picking.Book an Online Demo

-In order to overcome this challenge, our colony picking platform was designed to account for changes in agar height across a plate.
-The Stinger uses the same floating head principal for surface detection as the ROTOR, and the PhenoBooth contains an agar depth which can be changed to reflect significant variation.
+In order to overcome this challenge, our colony-picking platform was designed to account for changes in agar height across a plate.
+The Stinger uses the same floating head principal for surface detection as the ROTOR, and the PhenoBooth contains an agar depth that can be changed to reflect the significant variation.
 To test its performance, we poured plates with different agar volumes into Singer PlusPlates.
 We then grew budding yeast cells on these plates.
 After 2 days of incubation, we picked 96 colonies from each plate.
 The accuracy was monitored by two methods.
 Firstly, we looked for pick marks of the colonies on the source plates.
 Secondly, we examined the growth of the corresponding colonies on target plates after incubation.

 The Stinger picks with >98% accuracy at various agar heights.